chessturo/SpotifyInsights/design.md

 We chose to use the org.json library as we've worked with it before.

 We created the Track.java file to provide temporary storage and allow for a lightweight framework to interact with the API.
 Creating a robust index of all of the songs and entire library of a user would be resource-intensive so we decided to store data on a track-by-track basis as we need the data.
-The JSON parser is used by the Track class to generate `Track` objects based on the JSON returned by the Spotify API.
+The JSON parser is implemented within the Track class and has the Server class as a client.

 ### How we chose what to give insight about